The World Cup kicks off in a few short days and we are pretty bloody excited in The Pulse offices.

 Then step off the tram into what seems like a concrete ghetto but is concealing, Budapest’s best kept craft beers secret.

 Amongst the rows of factories, Monyo, Hoptop, Horizont & Mad Scientist can be found preparing their delightful selection of brews for the Budapest public.

 The big four will be serving top malts as a multitude of screens display the World Cup.

 Stretch out, tip your glass to the cerulean sky & relax.

 Well worth the journey.

-Easily the city’s best Irish pub Beckett’s belongs to the amiable Declan O’Callaghan.
+Easily the city’s best Irish pub Beckett’s belongs to the welcoming, Declan O’Callaghan.

 Situated in the heart of district 7 at Liszt Ferenc Ter the bar is sure to be packed out all summer long with or without the football.